DjangoGirls/tutorial-extensions/homework_create_more_models/README.md

 Our Comment model exists in database now.
 It would be nice if we had access to it in our admin panel.

+## Register comment model in admin panel

+To register model in admin panel, go to `blog/admin.py` and add line:

+    admin.site.register(Comment)

+Don't forget to import Comment model, file should look like this:

+    from django.contrib import admin
+    from .models import Post, Comment

+    admin.site.register(Post)
+    admin.site.register(Comment)

+If you type `python manage.py runserver` in command prompt and go to `http://127.0.0.1:8000/admin/` in your browser, you should have access to list, add and remove comments.

+## Let's add some views